 Continuous monitoring and regular updates with a real-time shipment tracker such as ShippingChimp can set the right delivery expectations for your shoppers.
 If you can predict the risks, you will have a competitive advantage and deliver packages on time or as close as possible with a positive result.

 Bad weather does have an impact on the delivery of packages.
 However, having the most advanced logistics, great communication and accurate forecasting will help you with the last leg of the delivery of handing over the package to the customers.
-Shipping of packages on time is vital for the operations for many firms and they depend on the forecast to alleviate the effect of potential delays when transporting packages by land or by sea.
+Shipping of packages on time is vital for the operations of many firms and they depend on the forecast to alleviate the effect of potential delays when transporting packages by land or by sea.
+There could be a lot more reasons for a package to be delivered late.
+Read them all here.